lumeland/lume.land/docs/core/processors.md

 search this extension in the input file (like `.md` or `.njk`) or the output file (like `.html` or `.css`).

-Another interesting thing is they are executed in the same order they are defined.
+Another interesting thing is they are executed in the same order as they are defined.
 This allows to chain different processors to the same file extension.
 For example: two processors to the `.css` extension, one to compile the code and other to minify.